vargaszabolcs/get_my_deck/README.md

 The script can use either Chrome or Firefox as the web driver.
 By default, it is configured to use Firefox.
 To switch between them:

+> **NOTE:** On the `deploy` branch this is not applicable.
+Firefox is integrated at a deeper level, installed by the docker setup.
+Switch at your own discretion.

 ### For Chrome:
 1. Install Chrome browser if you haven't already
 2. Modify `get_my_deck.py` to use Chrome imports and driver: